 Valvulopathies are diseases of the heart valves that prevent them from opening or closing correctly.
-The most severe valve diseases are those that damage the aortic or mitral valve.
+The most severe valve diseases damage the aortic or mitral valve.

 Other forms of valve disease have emerged today.
-Degenerative valve disease is one of the most common, it occurs in elderly patients, which causes hardening, aging, and calcification of the valves, which restricts their mobility and damages their function.
+Degenerative valve disease is one of the most common; it occurs in elderly patients and causes hardening, aging, and calcification of the valves, restricting their mobility and damaging their function.

 There are four types of Valvulopathies:

 Rheumatic or degenerative disease

 Stenosis, caused by congenital malformations of the aortic valve

 Aging with old age, the valves become less flexible and more torn

 Rheumatic fever, a rare disease in developed countries

 Congenital heart disease, birth defect presenting a defective valve